HaoranYi/kin_scripts/notes/shred.md

 encoding is matrix multiply, decoding is also a matrix multiply.
-M - vandermonde matrix; special matrix - every sub-metrix is invertible.
+M - vandermonde matrix; special matrix - every sub-matrix is invertible.

 Lookup table for erasure batches given the number of data shreds